daryllxd/lifelong-learning/programming/ruby/rails/app/models/active-record-associations-rails-4-way.md

     counter_cache: :number_of_children
     counter_cache: true #=> children_count

-You get to optimize performance ad teh cost of some extra database storage by using counter caches liberally, because Rails will no longer try to query the db for the associated records.
+You get to optimize performance ad the cost of some extra database storage by using counter caches liberally, because Rails will no longer try to query the db for the associated records.

 To use this, set the default value of things to 0 in the database!
 Otherwise the counter caching won't work.